geniusjames/GeniusWatch/README.md

 # GeniusWatch

-A simple Apple Watch App that shows heartRate, battery readings in Gauges.
+A simple Apple Watch App created using SwiftUI that shows heartRate, battery readings in Gauges.